AlexSkrypnyk/customizer/README.md

 ### `cleanup()`

-Using the `cleanup()` method, the template project authors can additionally process the `composer.json` file content before all dependencies are updated and process files.
+Using the `cleanup()` method, the template project authors can additionally process the `composer.json` file content before all dependencies are updated.
 This runs after all answers are received and the user confirms the intended changes.

+Use `$composerjson = [];` to prevent dependencies updates by the Customizer.
+This essentially means that you are managing that process outside of this method.

 ```php
 /**